chibisov/drf-extensions/README.md

 ## Requirements

 * Tested for python 2.7 and 3.3 versions
-* Tested for all releases of Django Rest Framework from 2.3.5 to 2.3.12 versions
+* Tested for all releases of Django Rest Framework from 2.3.5 to 2.3.13 versions
+* Tested for Django 1.5.5, 1.6.2 and 1.7

 ## Installation: